All righty then we're up to audio sound by number three, Mr. Broadcast Engineer.

 It is patently obvious, is it not?

-I mean, Saturday Night Live parodied the softball press coverage, and by the way, don't discount the effect that that's had this past week on the election results last night.
+And by the way, don't discount the effect that that's had this past week on the election results last night.

-They made mints meat of both NBC and PMS NBC, the softball coverage of Obama.
+I mean, once Saturday Night, NBC, Saturday Night, when they made fun of their own network, they made mincemeat of both NBC and PMS NBC, the softball coverage of Obama.

 You know what that did?

-That made the drive-by's get a little tougher on Obama last week.
+That made the drive-bys get a little tougher on Obama last week.

 How malleable are the drive-by media when being parodied on Saturday Night Live can make them buck up, make them shape up, make them start acting like journalists for a change.